-Gilbert Satterthwaite, the Society’s President, died at his home in Hayes on 20th July 2013.
+Gilbert Satterthwaite, the Society’s first President, died at his home in Hayes on 20th July 2013.
 Gilbert was also Chairman of the Society for the History of Astronomy, and well known for his work at Greenwich with Airy’s Transit Circle.

 Gilbert became interested in astronomy at the age of 11 and during his last years at school he attended an astronomy class at the college of higher education.
 He visited the Great Exhibition in London in 1951, especially the Dome of Discovery to see for himself the latest in giant telescopes.